 In SLA printers, it can be difficult to remove the printed model from the print platform and often there is a lot of resin left on the platform that you have to remove using a palette knife – and this takes more effort than on an FDM printer.
 Industrial printer manufacturer Carbon3D even came up with a new idea: They use oxygen to create so-called “dead zone” around the printed model (the oxygen keeps the resin at the surface of the model from hardening).

 After printing on an FDM printer you need to remove supports (if the model has overhangs) and excess plastic either with your fingers or a cutting tool.
 Sanding helps to get smoother surfaces.
-More on supports here: 3D Printing Supports Guide - All You Need to Know
+More on supports here: 3D Printing Supports – 3 Easy Steps to Success

 Models printed on an SLA printer such as the Form 1+ are covered in sticky resin that has to be removed in a bath of isopropyl alcohol.
 This is why you get rubber gloves with most SLA printers – to protect your fingers from the resin and alcohol.
 Depending on the model, supports may be required, too – removing them is as easy as with FDM printers.